boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    A variation on the scheme is that Flex-Algo {{?RFC9350}} is used.
 For example one Flex-Algo could use latency-based metrics and another Flex-Algo could use the IGP metric.
-There would be a many-to-one mapping of Network Slices to Flex- Algos.
+There would be a many-to-one mapping of Network Slices to Flex-Algos.

    While Scheme 1 is technically feasible, it is vulnerable to unexpected changes in traffic patterns and/or network element